-Welcome to this year’s Games and Interactive industry’s Salary and Satisfaction survey results!
+Welcome to our 8th annual Games & Interactive Salary Satisfaction Survey results!

-Each year we gather information from people in the games industry across a range of topics: salaries, benefits, remote work, priorities, and much more.
-This year with covid and everyone moving to working remotely where we can, it is more interesting than ever to see what’s happening across the industry.
+Each year we gather information from people in the games and interactive industry across a range of topics: salaries, benefits, remote work, priorities, and much more.
+This year with the world adapting to a “new normal” look out for our new questions and themes to see what’s happening across the industry.

-Alternatively if you have some data that you or your company would like about a specific company or job title then please get in touch and we’ll be able to produce a personalised document for you.
+Alternatively, if you or your company would like a deeper insight about a specific area or job title then please get in touch and we’ll be able to produce a personalised document for you.

 Thank you again to everyone that got involved with the responses and we hope you enjoy this year’s results!

 UK Games and Interactive Salary and Satisfaction Overview

 View the full report to look further into UK salary and satisfaction data including…

 - 56% of people were offered a job in 2021

 39% of those that were offered a job turned it down and stayed in their current role

 31% of those that turned a job offer down were of a Senior level in their career